sergiodxa/remix-utils/README.md

 This package contains simple utility functions and types to use together with [Remix.run](https://remix.run).

-**This package requires Remmix which needs a paid license to install it**
+**This package requires Remix which needs a paid license to install it**

 ## Installation